 Margaret Post is a Visiting Scholar at the Nelson A. Rockefeller Center for Public Policy.
 Post holds a Doctorate in Social Policy from the Heller School for Social Policy and Management at Brandeis University, and a Master of Public Policy from the Humphrey Institute of Public Affairs at the University of Minnesota.
 For over ten years, she has worked as a community organizer, educator, and scholar.
 Her research interests include the role of grassroots organizations in social policy change and the civic development of young people and new immigrants.
 In addition to teaching courses on organizing and public policy, Post conducts trainings for a broad range of non-profit and political organizations.
 In 2007, Post received the K. Patricia Cross Future Leaders Award from the Association of American Colleges and Universities and the Bailis Family Social Justice Award from the Heller School at Brandeis University.
 She currently serves on the Advisory Board of the publication, Diversity and Democracy, and is a member of the Next Generation Engagement Project at the New England Resource Center for Higher Education.
 Prior to joining the Rockefeller Center, Post was Director of the Donelan Office of Community Based Learning at Holy Cross (Worceseter, MA).

 Jane DaSilva Jane DaSilva is the Program Coordinator for Curricular and Research Programs at the Nelson A. Rockefeller Center for Public Policy and the Social Sciences.
 She manages the Public Policy Minor, the Policy Research Shop, the Dartmouth-Oxford Exchange (Keble College), the Senior Honors Thesis Grants, the Classroom Enhancement Grants, Faculty Workshops and Faculty Grants.
-She has worked at the Rockefeller Center for nearly seven years, coming from a six year stint at Tele Atlas in Lebanon, NH, where she worked in the Sales and Marketing Department.
+She has worked at the Rockefeller Center for nearly nine years, coming from a six year stint at Tele Atlas in Lebanon, NH, where she worked in the Sales and Marketing Department.
 Prior to Tele Atlas, Jane worked 13 years in the Controller’s Office at Dartmouth College, bringing a broad background to her work here at the Rockefeller Center.
 Jane is originally from the Midwest and has lived in Louisiana for a time.
-Drawn by her sister, as well as the music and culture, the Upper Valley has been her home now for twenty-six years.
+Drawn by her sister, as well as the music and culture, the Upper Valley has been her home now for twenty-eight years.